***There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.***

-Start educating yourself today and take the investment challenge.
+Start educating yourself today and take the investment challenge for beginners.
 During the challenge you will learn how your current investments rank against the other investment options available in your portfolio.

 You will learn how to understand the true profitability of a fund.
 The growth of a fund is just as important as the fees associated with it.
 By the end of the challenge, you will be able to tell where your current investment funds rank against other fund options available in your portfolio.